-The bookend technique is a simple type of false document It involves writing a normal novel but then adding a preface and afterword, from the ‘editor’ or ‘recipient’ of the story where they explain how the story came into their possession and the likely fate of the author.
+The bookend technique (also known as a frame story) is a simple type of false document.
+It involves writing a normal novel but then adding a preface and afterword, from the ‘editor’ or ‘recipient’ of the story where they explain how the story came into their possession and the likely fate of the author.

-Similarly, Geoffrey Household’s Rogue Male claims to be three exercise books sent to the publisher, accompanied by a letter written by an anonymous Englishman who tried to assassinate Hitler (or possibly Stalin, the target is ambiguous).
-The Englishman supposedly wants to present the facts and make sure the British government is not implicated.
-In the last chapter, Household has some fun by putting these words in the mouth of the protagonist:
+Similarly, Geoffrey Household’s Rogue Male claims to be three exercise books sent to the publisher.
+A letter written by an anonymous Englishman who tried to assassinate Hitler (or possibly Stalin, the target is ambiguous) accompanies the exercise books.
+In it, the Englishman says he wants to present the facts and make sure he doesn’t implicate the British government.
+In the last chapter, Household has some fun by putting these words in the protagonist’s mouth:

 More Advanced False Documents

-In our quest to make our novel seem like a true story, the bookend technique is only the first step.
-By inventing and inserting genuine-looking documents we can create a strong sense of authenticity.
+In our quest to make our novel seem like a true story, the bookend/frame story technique is only the first step.
+By inventing and inserting genuine-looking documents, we can create a strong sense of authenticity.